black-sliver/PopTracker/src/luaglue/README.md

 * `LuaMethodWrapper` and `LUA_METHOD` macro in `luamethod.h`

-        recursive template struct to map c++ methods to LUA functions see LuaInterface<class>::MethodMap for use
+        recursive template struct to map c++ methods to Lua functions see LuaInterface<class>::MethodMap for use

 * `LuaInterface<class>` in `lainterface.h`